cxnoii/Earthquake_Monitor/README.md

 * _title_: a description of where the earthquake occured

 The radius of the circles drawn on the map indicate it's relative _magnitude_, while the _depth_ of the earthquake corresponds to the color of the circles.
 Values closer to green occured closer to the surface, increasing in depth as we approach red.

+## Map Creation
+Javascript's leaflet.js library was used in conjunction with OpenStreetMap's tile layers to create this application.

 ## Resources
 * [USGS Earthquake Data](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)